Khan/log-export/README.md

 # log-export

+DEPRECATED.
+KA developers: this code has moved into the `dataflow/log-export` directory in the main webapp repository.

 A Google Cloud Dataflow streaming job to export Khan Academy logs to BigQuery.

 To get started, first follow the [Cloud Dataflow instructions](https://cloud.google.com/dataflow/getting-started#DevEnv) to set up your dependencies.